DTN-Public/intake-pattern-catalog/README.md

 # Intake Pattern Catalog

-intake-patterncatalog is a [plugin](https://intake.readthedocs.io/en/latest/plugin-directory.html) for Intake which allows you to specify a pattern which represents a number of different entries.
+intake-pattern-catalog is a [plugin](https://intake.readthedocs.io/en/latest/plugin-directory.html) for Intake which allows you to specify a pattern which represents a number of different entries.
 Note that this is different from the patterns you can write with the csv driver which get turned into a single entry.

 Use `driver: pattern_cat` to use this driver in your catalogs.